 The Coordinating Council for Women in History (CCWH) offers a first article prize that is open to graduate students and early career scholars.
 The CCWH Napur Chaudhuri Article Prize, is an annual $1000 prize that recognizes the best first article published in the field of history by a CCWH member.

-For many other prizes, see H-Net Article Prize page, with information on, for instance, Journal of Women’s History article prize, the Syrian Studies Association article prize, and the Canadian Historical Review article prize.
+For many other prizes, see H-Net Article Prize page, and the H-Net Award or Prizes page, with information on, for instance, Journal of Women’s History article prize, the Syrian Studies Association article prize, and the Canadian Historical Review article prize.

 See also the American Anthropological Association prize page.